ubc-library-rc/digital-exhibits-survey/content/knightlab-customization.md

 </aside>

 Your Timeline spreadsheet provides several columns to customize the look of your final product.
-1. Column L-O "Media": Entering an image link in column L will show a "featured image" on the left side of the Timeline entry.
+1. **Column L-O "Media"**: Entering an image link in column L will show a "featured image" on the left side of the Timeline entry.
-2. Column R "Background": Entering an image link here will display your image as the background for your text.
+2. **Column R "Background"**: Entering an image link here will display your image as the background for your text.

 For more information on customizing TimelineJS, read <a href="https://timeline.knightlab.com/docs/using-spreadsheets.html">Knightlab's Guide</a>.